 The problem with Guitar Center is that it has clung to an antiquated business model, with 373 storefronts (as of December 2013) across the country according to CFO Tim Martin.
 To make matters worse, guitars don’t sell as well as they used to.
 Think about that one – does Kanye use a guitar?
 What about Katy Perry?
 Now that music can be made with a computer, expensive physical instruments have certainly lost some appeal.

 Mr. Martin seems to be under the impression that he is not accountable for the company’s financial troubles.
 Of the impending crisis he says, “you can take a look at the financing aspect of it, but at the end of the day, that’s the owners of the company’s problem.”
 He goes on to argue that the company’s cash flow-positive stores would prevent creditors from seeking to liquidate the company.

 The negotiations with Ares Management (owner of most of the debt) to take over Guitar Center are no doubt indicative of the long-term promise this company has.
 However, if the current executive team hasn’t made proper strides to modernise the company, they may all be sacked very soon.
 It’s also very likely that the new owners will close underperforming stores, leading to significant job losses.

-It’s safe to say Bain Capital’s takeover of Guitar Center has failed.
+It’s safe to say Bain Capital’s takeover of Guitar Center has fallen short of expectations.
 While the company might have appeared stable enough to handle $2.1 billion in debt in 2007, changes in the consumer market for music instruments have made survival of GC in its current state all but impossible.
 Now, it could be Ares’ turn to revitalise this retailer.
 If they take the right steps to bring this company into the 21st century, we may yet live to visit a Guitar Center well into the future.